Frequently Asked Questions

 and, if so, how you wish to appear - i.e. by telephone or in

-If wishing to meet with the Review Officer a suitable time will
+If you wish to meet with the Review Officer in person, a

-Q-COMP undertakes the Right of Appearance in a polite,
+We undertake the Right of Appearance in a polite, professional

-professional and non adversial manner and as such expects that
+and non-adversarial manner and as such expects that attendees

-abusive language may lead to early termination of the Right of
+may lead to early termination of the Right of Appearance.

-they are being given, a right of appearance can vary between ten
+and how they are being given, a right of appearance can vary

-Unfortunately, no. Q-COMP's premises are located in Brisbane, as
+Unfortunately, no. our premises are located in Brisbane,

-occurrence and welcomed by Q-COMP, though it is requested that you
+common occurrence and welcomed by us, though it is requested that

 adequate facilities for the meeting are available.